apigee/edge-gcp/multinode-autoscale/jinja/README.md

     ```
     ./deploy.sh "RESOURCE_NAME"
     ```
-    RESOURCE_NAME is any freetext name you give to your deployments.
-All the GCP resources are tagged under that RESOURCE.
+    RESOURCE_NAME is the name you give to your deployments.
+All the GCP resources will be tagged under that RESOURCE.
 All the GCP resources are created with name  having prefix of "RESOURCE_NAME". e.g :
 ```sh
  ./deploy.sh edgescale